 The NAS publishes the annual journal Northamptonshire Archaeology, which contains detailed excavation reports as well as notes and summaries describing current fieldwork.
 Newsletters provide details of local events and society meetings.

 The NAS seeks to provide its members with an effective public voice on a wide range of issues concerned with archaeology in Northamptonshire.

 The NAS organises visits to places such as historic buildings and archaeological excavations which are often not open to the general public.
 Visits may be led by those with specialist knowledge of the site.

-**** STOP PRESS **** NASNews October 2015 now out - see Publications for details **** STOP PRESS ****
+**** STOP PRESS **** Northamptonshire Archaeology Volume 38 (2015) out now - see Publications for details **** STOP PRESS ****